Creative Writing M.F.A. (Ithaca)

 The M.F.A.
 Program.

-The Creative Writing program in the department of English Language and Literature offers an M.F.A. degree only, with concentrations in either poetry or fiction.
+The Creative Writing program in the department of Literatures in English offers an M.F.A. degree only, with concentrations in either poetry or fiction.
 Each year the department enrolls only eight students, four in each concentration.
 Our small size allows us to offer a generous financial support package, details of which are outlined on our department website.
 At the same time, we have a large and diverse graduate faculty with competence in a wide range of literary, theoretical, and cultural fields.

 Students participate in a graduate writing workshop each semester and take 6 additional one-semester courses for credit, at least four of them in English or American literature, Comparative Literature, literature in the modern or classical languages, or cultural studies (typically two per semester during the first year and one per semester during the second year).
 First year students receive practical training by working as Editorial Assistants for Epoch, a periodical of prose and poetry published by the Creative Writing staff of the department.
 The most significant requirement of the M.F.A. degree is the completion of a book-length manuscript: a collection of poems, short stories, or a novel.

 The Special Committee.
 Every student selects a Special Committee who will be responsible for providing the student with a great deal of individual attention.
 The University system of Special Committees allows students to design their own courses of study within a broad framework laid down by the department, and it encourages a close working relationship between professors and students, promoting freedom and flexibility in the pursuit of the graduate degree.
 The student's Special Committee guides and supervises all academic work and assesses progress through a series of meetings with the student.